nephelaiio/cookiecutter-ansible-role/README.md

 pip install cookiecutter docker-py
 ```

-Docker images for Ubuntu, CentOS and Arch will be automatically registered on your system if required.

 Usage
 -----
 You may use the following procedure as a guide for creating an ansible role in the current directory
 ```
 cookiecutter gh:nephelaiio/ansible-role .
-pip install -r requirements.txt
 ```

 License